samueldanso/samueldanso/README.md

 ## 👋 About me:

-  - 👨 I'm a full-stack developer building open tech in web3 and AI.
+  - 👨 I'm a full-stack developer.

-  - ⚡️ Passionately building cool products in crypto/web3.
+  - ⚡️ Currently building cool products in web3/AI.

   - 🤝 Actively looking for work and open to collaborating on projects.